Aljoharah-Aljubair/Article-portal-api/README.md

 # Article Portal API

 ## Description
-A Spring Boot RESTful API for a simple article portal.
+A Spring Boot RESTful API for a simple article portal with an Angular@14 frontend.

 ## Table of Contents
 - [Features](#features)